decred/decred-release/cmd/dcrinstall/README.md

 [cmd/dcrinstall/pubkey.go](https://github.com/decred/decred-release/blob/master/cmd/dcrinstall/pubkey.go)
 contains the decred public key which is used to check the signed manifest in the release.
-You can compare the contents of this file to what you get from a keyserver to confirm that dcrinstaller is using the proper key.
+You can compare the contents of this file to what you get from a keyserver to confirm that dcrinstall is using the proper key.

 ## Notes